RyanBurnside/B-LISP/README.md

 # B-LISP

+Note: B-LISP is currently a work in progress.
+Heavily subject to change.

 The primary goal of B-LISP is to look and act like a heritage Lisp.
 Hence the old-style name capitalization.

 It's a learning project that may grow into more.